-3. Mineral Properties
+4. Mineral Properties

 In September 1999, the Company, through its President and a member of the board of directors, acquired 100% of the rights, titles and interests in three mining claims (Marmot, Wombat and AMAX) representing forty-four units in the Greenwood Mining Division of British Columbia.
 The President conveyed title to the claims via an unrecorded deed.
-During the year the Wombat claims were allowed to lapse.
+During the fiscal year ended June 30, 2003, the Wombat claims were allowed to lapse.
 The Company received Portable Assessment Credits (PAC) from a related company in exchange for the AMAX mining claim.
 The PAC was used to extend the validity of the Marmot claims, which represents fifteen units, until May 12, 2004.